 She still licks her lips a lot, but today there's less time for lengthy thoughtful ruminations.
-The 51-year-old artist has a three-pronged agenda she's keen to zip through during our allotted half-hour: the LA stint of her globe trotting exhibition BJÖRK DIGITAL at Magic Box at The Reef (May 19-June 4), her one-off performance with 32 string players at the Walt Disney Concert Hall (May 30), and the upcoming publication of her book, 34 Scores for Piano, Organ, Harpsichord and Celeste (out on June 5 and available early exclusively BJÖRK DIGITAL in LA).
-The exhibition, presented by the Los Angeles Philharmonic, is a rare chance to properly immerse yourself in the isolating, but ultimately moving VR videos she created for her 2015 live album, Vulnicura.
+The 51-year-old artist has a three-pronged agenda she's keen to zip through during our allotted half-hour: the LA stint of her globe trotting exhibition BJÖRK DIGITAL (May 19-June 4), her one-off performance with the Los Angeles Philharmonic at the Walt Disney Concert Hall (May 30), and the upcoming publication of her book, 34 Scores for Piano, Organ, Harpsichord and Celeste (out on June 5).
+The exhibition is a rare chance to properly immerse yourself in the isolating, but ultimately moving VR videos she created for her 2015 live album, Vulnicura.
 Deep dive into her mouth as she sings "Mouth Mantra," join her on the black expanse of Iceland's Island Beach in "Stonemilker," or immerse yourself in the sound installation of "Black Lake."
 It's also a chance to reacquaint yourself with iconic collaborations including those with Spike Jonze, Chris Cunningham, Alexander McQueen, and Michel Gondry.

 But today it's her forthcoming book that we discuss the most thoroughly, a project that started gestating back in 2009 during a fruitful eight-month stint in Puerto Rico, the same year she began to devise the Biophilia app—released with the 2011 album of the same name.
 The app technology was eventually adapted to become the Biophilia Educational Program, which "aims to inspire children to explore their own creativity, while learning about music, nature and science through new technologies," and is now part of the curriculum in Scandinavian schools.
 The project is classic Björk: nerdy, artful, laboriously mapped, and meticulously executed—Björk making art from her heart while utilizing cutting edge technology.